Conservation and restoration of clocks: Improper cleaning and polishing

-Many cleaners and polishers contain properties that “[...] have been proven to age poorly.”
+Many cleaners and polishers contain properties that "[...] have been proven to age poorly."
 Resultantly, the use of such cleaners and polishers can prove detrimental.
 The use of ammonia based cleaning products for example on brass clock components can lead to an irreversible form of damage called Stress Corrosion Cracking.
-Depending on the type of metal on which it is used, a metallic brush employed to apply cleaning products not only can create the proper conditions for corrosion, but can “[...] remove any protective oxide layers even with careful use.”
+Depending on the type of metal on which it is used, a metallic brush employed to apply cleaning products not only can create the proper conditions for corrosion, but can "[...] remove any protective oxide layers even with careful use."

 Improper lubrication

 Attempts by non-professionals to lubricate or repair clockwork can lead to serious damage and loss of clock functionality.
 A lubricant applied without first cleaning and polishing clockwork to remove the previous lubricant and contaminants can result in wear rather than prevent it.
-The combination of the newly applied lubricant with the previous lubricant often results in “[...] an unwanted chemical reaction between the two lubricants [...].”
+The combination of the newly applied lubricant with the previous lubricant often results in "[...] an unwanted chemical reaction between the two lubricants [...]."
 A careless lubricant choice can result in the use of inappropriate or "Poor-quality oil" on clockwork, which "can become sticky leading to mechanical problems."
-The inexperience of a non-professional can also lead to “the use of too much oil, or oil in the wrong place” during attempts to lubricate clockwork.
-The application of too much of a lubricant can be damaging because it “[...] usually causes the lubrication to run out of the bearing and by capillary action will cause the bearing to go dry.”
+The inexperience of a non-professional can also lead to "the use of too much oil, or oil in the wrong place" during attempts to lubricate clockwork.
+The application of too much of a lubricant can be damaging because it "[...] usually causes the lubrication to run out of the bearing and by capillary action will cause the bearing to go dry."
 Totally ignoring the lubrication needs of clockwork can be jeopardizing not only because of lubricant degradation, but because of the acidic nature of the organic lubricants often used in antique clocks.

-Examples of Clock Conservation and Restoration
+Examples

-Example: Anglesey Abbey Pagoda Clock
+Anglesey Abbey Pagoda Clock

 Horological conservators at West Dean College were responsible for the treatment of an 18th-century pagoda clock sent from the historic house Anglesey Abbey by the National Trust.
 In starting the project, examination of the clock revealed that "The automata and clock elements seem to be running, but struggling, and the music sounds as though it needs a few extra hands to help play its tune."
 The clock was then disassembled, and care was taken to document information about each of the over 600 components both textually and photographically, including measurements and where each component fits within the clock.
 "After examination, each component was cleaned and dried, wrapped in acid-free tissue, and stored with the catalogue number."